lambdaclass/concrete/ROADMAP.md

    a user-facing effect system; it is the same concrete discard discipline already used for fallible and non-`Copy` values.
 A total pure non-`Unit` result discarded as a statement is almost always a lost computation.
-   Potentially trapping pure expressions are excluded until the trap judgment can prove they are total; their traps are observable runtime behavior.
+   Potentially trapping pure expressions are excluded until `TotalityJudgment` proves they are total; their traps are observable runtime behavior.

    Gate with an ordinary `File`/`Network` call, a capability-polymorphic callable, a scoped callback, a trusted wrapper, an Unsafe intrinsic, a